AC01010/BirdSO/index.md

 <b>January 22nd, 2021:</b> Event supervisors and volunteers have been released [here](https://birdscienceolympiad.github.io/BirdSO/eventsups)!

-<b>February 8th, 2021:</b> We have released a fee waiver application, for teams that may not be able to attend to the registration costs.
+<b>February 8th, 2021:</b> We have released a fee waiver application, for teams that may not be able to attend due to the registration costs.
 You can find out more at the tournament page, found [here](https://birdscienceolympiad.github.io/BirdSO/tournament).